-To pursue their dream of computing, International MSc Student Sultan Kazi, joined SDIPs to develop software for an electrical company.
+To pursue their dream of computing, International MSc Student Sultan Kazi, joined SDIPs to develop software for One Way Electrical.

 Since childhood, Sultan was interested in computing and wanted to know more about how software works.
 Sultan also dreamed of writing their own software someday.
 To pursue their dream, Sultan joined Staffordshire University and studied a Software Engineering degree with a focus on architectural concepts of software.

 Being an international student, Sultan had concerns about moving to a different country without having visited before and not knowing the work culture, so they looked for support to find out more about securing a placement role on the 'Staffordshire Digital Innovation Partnerships' (SDIPs) programme.

 SDIPs is a university programme designed to bring together our students and graduates, local businesses, and university academics to collaborate on a project with the goal of developing a digital innovation for the business and giving students/graduates valuable paid work experience to enhance their future employability.

 Sultan received support from their tutors to help ease their nerves about the interview process.
 The tutors offered 1-to-1 practice interviews and provided tips and tricks to answering questions effectively and confidently.
 As a result, Sultan successfully joined One Way Electrical, an electrical company based in Longton, as a placement student to support a software development project.